The NIH director on why Americans aren't getting healthier, despite medical advances

 Francis Collins: I do think we need to understand better how — in the current climate — people make decisions.
 I don't think I anticipated the degree to which the tribalism of our current society would actually interfere with abilities to size up medical information and make the kinds of decisions that were going to help people.

-To have now 60 million people still holding off of taking advantage of life saving vaccines is pretty unexpected.
-It does make me, at least, realize, boy, there are things about human behavior that I don't think we had invested enough into understanding.
-We basically have seen accurate medical information overtaken, all too often, by the inaccurate conspiracies and false information on social media.
+To have now 60 million people still holding off of taking advantage of lifesaving vaccines is pretty unexpected.
+It does make me, at least, realize, "Boy, there are things about human behavior that I don't think we had invested enough into understanding."
+We basically have seen the accurate medical information overtaken, all too often, by the inaccurate conspiracies and false information on social media.
 It's a whole other world out there.
 We used to think that if knowledge was made available from credible sources, it would win the day.
 That's not happening now.

 So you mentioned the idea of investing more in the behavioral research side of things.
 Do you think that should happen?